AusterweilLab/jarjar/docs/clt.md

 - `-m`, `--message`.
 Specify message to send.
 This best done in single-quotes (`jarjar -m 'hi'`) but jarjar rolls with the punches (like `jarjar -m hi`).
 - `-w`, `--webhook`.
 Specify webhook to post to.
 - `-c`, `--channel`.
 Specify channel to post to.
 Unlike in the python module, only one channel can be supplied at a time.
 Since `#` is interpreted as a shell comment, you'll want to put this in single quotes (`jarjar -c '#general'`).
 - `-a`, `-r`, `--attach`.
 Attach to the screen once the program has started running.
-If you didn't provide a program jarjar will think you are weird.
 - `-S`, `--screen_name`.
 Specify the name of the screen created for the program.
-If you didn't provide a program jarjar will think you are weird.
 - `--no-exit`.
 Don't exit the screen even if the program exited successfully.
-If you didn't provide a program jarjar will think you are weird.
+- `--force-exit`.
+Exit the screen regardless of your task's exit status.
 - `--no-jarjar`.
 Run a program but don't send a slack message about it.
 In this case jarjar is just acting as a screen generator.
-If you didn't provide a program jarjar will think you are weird.